Get Tech Tips

 The basics: potential and kinetic energy

 Potential and kinetic energy are the fundamental forms of energy.
-Potential energy is the term for stored energy (think about a dam holding water back), and kinetic energy is movement (water flowing over the dam).
+Potential energy is stored energy (think about a dam holding water back), and kinetic energy is movement (water flowing over the dam).

 In the image below, the water cannot flow downward because a dam is in the way.
 The trapped water is a source of potential energy.